-Anti-anxiety medications can be helpful for some patients with irritable bowel syndrome (IBS), particularly those who also have emotional distress.1 Data shows that there is an association between IBS and mood disorders, such as anxiety, depression or post-traumatic stress disorder (PTSD).2
+Anti-anxiety medications can be helpful for some people with irritable bowel syndrome (IBS), particularly those who also have emotional distress.1 Data shows that there is an association between IBS and mood disorders, such as anxiety, depression, or post-traumatic stress disorder (PTSD).2

 Anti-anxiety drugs are centrally-acting medications, affecting the entire body, and can have beneficial effects on both mood and gastrointestinal symptoms.3 A patient with anxiety may experience IBS symptoms due to the colon in part being controlled by the nervous system.
 In addition, a patient with IBS may feel more anxious with the stress and frustration of dealing with IBS symptoms.4

 - Antidepressants, such as Tricyclic Antidepressants, Selective Serotonin Reuptake Inhibitors or Serotonin-Norepinephrine Reuptake Inhibitors